-Major traffic incidents are typically traffic incidents involving hazardous materials, fatal traffic crashes involving numerous vehicles, and other natural or man-made disasters.
-These traffic incidents typically involve closing all or part of a roadway facility for a period exceeding 2 hours.
+Major traffic incidents are typically traffic incidents involving hazardous materials, fatal crashes involving numerous vehicles, and other natural or man-made disasters.
+These traffic incidents typically involve closing all or part of a roadway facility.

-If the traffic incident is anticipated to last more than 24 hours, applicable procedures and devices set forth in other Chapters of Part 6 should be used.
+If the traffic incident is anticipated to last more than 24 hours, applicable procedures and devices set forth in Part 6 should be used.

-A road closure can be caused by a traffic incident such as a road user crash that blocks the traveled way.
+A short-term road closure can be caused by a traffic incident such as a road user crash that blocks the traveled way.
 Road users are usually diverted through lane shifts or detoured around the traffic incident and back to the original roadway.
 A combination of traffic engineering and enforcement preparations is needed to determine the detour route, and to install, maintain or operate, and then to remove the necessary traffic control devices when the detour is terminated.
 Large trucks are a significant concern in such a detour, especially when detouring them from a controlled-access roadway onto local or arterial streets.